radianceteam/everscale-client-php-ext/install.md

 ## Known issues

  - Windows users may experience "Access denied" errors when installing this extension over the already installed one (like, previous version).
-   Solution is to manually remove `ton_client.dll` from the PHP installation folder.
+Reason is that extension files cannot be removed because they are loaded by the PHP interpreter.
+Solution is to manually remove `ton_client.dll` and `ext\php_ton_client.dll` files from the PHP installation folder and re-run install.